Mental Health Facilities New Ulm, MN

 Horizon Homes Inc Armhs Adult Rehabilitative Mental Health - 25.8 miles from New Ulm, MN

 Horizon Homes Inc Armhs Adult Rehabilitative Mental Health is a mental health treatment clinic in Mankato, Minnesota, located at 306 Byron Street, in the 56001 zip code.
 Horizon Homes Inc Armhs Adult Rehabilitative Mental Health provides outpatient treatment.
-Horizon Homes Inc Armhs Adult Rehabilitative Mental Health provides cognitive behavioral therapy to adults, seniors 65 or older and young adults.
+Horizon Homes Inc Armhs Adult Rehabilitative Mental Health provides cognitive behavioral therapy to young adults, seniors 65 or older and adults.
 Horizon Homes Inc Armhs Adult Rehabilitative Mental Health also supports people with serious mental illness.
 Additional services provided by Horizon Homes Inc Armhs Adult Rehabilitative Mental Health consist of illness management and recovery and psychosocial rehabilitation services.

 Lutheran Social Service Of Minnesota - 25.9 miles from New Ulm, MN